ETG Calculator: Reliable insights for better decision-making

 • Alcohol content: The amount you consume.

-• Body weight: Impacts how quickly alcohol metabolizes.
+• Body weight: This impacts how quickly alcohol metabolizes.

-• Hydration levels: Can dilute acid ethyl esters and reduce detection sensitivity.
+• The hydration levels of a person can dilute acid ethyl esters to decrease detection sensitivity.

 How is Alcohol Consumption detected in an EtG Test?